alaskacommunications/akcom-udpecho/README.md

 --------

    * Overview
+   * Software Requirements
+   * Utilities
+     - akcom-udpecho
+     - akcom-udpechod
    * Source Code
+   * Package Maintence Notes

 Overview
 ==========

-This package contains a simple UDP echo server and UDP echo client.
+This package contains a UDP echo server and client.
+Both the client and the server support RFC 862 (default) and support TR-143 UDPEchoPlus if passed the `--echoplus` flag.

 Software Requirements